 - get you to comment on or downplay your injuries when you don’t yet know the full extent of them.

-The Importance of Speaking with a Reputable Attorney in Cleveland
+The Importance of Speaking with a Reputable Car Accident Lawyer in Cleveland

-It’s a good idea to speak with an attorney if you were involved in a car accident in Cleveland.
-A local attorney familiar with personal injury cases can examine your case, help you establish fault through evidence and pursue fair damages for your accident.
+It’s a good idea to speak with good car accident lawyer if you were involved in a car accident in Cleveland.
+A local personal injury attorney familiar with personal injury cases can examine your case, help you establish fault through evidence and pursue fair damages for your accident.